 The following National Council Audition participants represent a prime sample of important artists who have appeared or currently appear on the Met stage.
 Notable examples include:

-- 2000s: Lawrence Brownlee, Joseph Kaiser, Angela Meade, Simon O’Neill, Susanna Phillips, Alek Shrader, and Charles Taylor
+- 2000s: Jamie Barton, Lawrence Brownlee, Nicole Cabell, Sarah Coburn, Michael Fabiano, Kate Lindsey, Angela Meade, Simon O’Neill, Lisette Oropesa, Susanna Phillips, Alek Shrader, Charles Taylor and Amber Wagner

-- 1990s: Stephanie Blythe, Eric Cutler, Paul Groves, and Sondra Radvanovsky
+- 1990s: Stephanie Blythe, Eric Cutler, Paul Groves, Nathan Gunn, Eric Owens and Sondra Radvanovsky

 - 1980s: Renée Fleming, Susan Graham, Denyce Graves, Thomas Hampson, Ben Heppner, Hei-Kyung Hong, and Deborah Voigt

 - 1970s: Samuel Ramey, Wendy White and Delores Ziegler

 - 1960s: Paul Plishka and Frederica von Stade